Paschal McGuinness

-Paschal McGuinness (born October 2, 1933) is a retired labor union activist.
+Paschal McGuinness (October 2, 1933 – August 15, 2026) was an Irish-American labor union activist.

 Early life and career

-Paschal was born in County Cavan, Ireland.
+Paschal was born in County Cavan, Ireland on October 2, 1933.
 During his early life, he learned the Carpenter trade via an apprenticeship program.
 After emigrating to the United States, Paschal joined Local Union 608 of the United Brotherhood of Carpenters and Joiners of America in November 1957.
-Paschal McGuinness lives in Spring Lake NJ and Myrtle Beach, SC.

 Local 608 Tenure

 United Brotherhood of Carpenters Local Union 608 was organized in 1911, and dissolved in 2010.
 After working as a Carpenter and Superintendent for a number of years, Paschal was appointed Business Agent by Local 608 President, John O'Connor in the 1970s.
 Paschal eventually took over the role of Business Manager after Big John O'Connor moved to the NYC District Council of Carpenters.
 Eventually, when the District Council of Carpenters was coming out of trusteeship, Paschal ran against Big John O'Connor and won in 1984, a position he held until 1991.
 This effectively forced O'Connor to retire.
 Paschal held the position of President of the New York City District Council of Carpenters as well as President of Local Union 608.
 After having a RICO suit filed against him and the council, Paschal agreed to a Consent Decree with the US Government.
 Paschal was elected to office of Second Vice President in the United Brotherhood of Carpenters in Washington DC.
 The Consent Decree is still in effect with a Federal Judge and an Independent Investigator overseeing the operations of the NYC District Council, and its affiliated Local Unions.